golang/tools/gopls/doc/features/transformation.md

   the "Source action..." menu,
   the 💡 (light bulb) icon's menu, or the "Quick fix" (`⌘.`) menu.
+  The "Fix All" command applies all actions of kind `source.fixAll`.
 - **Emacs + eglot**: Code actions are invisible.
   Use `M-x eglot-code-actions` to select one from those that are available (if there are multiple) and execute it.